Mexco Energy Corporation (MXC): History, Ownership, Mission, How It Works & Makes Money

 Mexco Energy Corporation (MXC) History

-• Initial capital/funding: Funded through private investment and early operational revenues, typical for independent exploration and production companies of that era.
+Initial capital came from private investment and early operational revenues, typical for independent E&P companies in the early 1970s.

 Year Key Event Significance

-1990s-2000s Strategic Shift to Non-Operated Interests Began focusing more on participating as a non-operator in wells drilled by larger companies, reducing operational risk and capital requirements.
+1990s-2000s Strategic Shift to Non-Operated Interests Began focusing on participating in wells as a non-operator, which significantly reduced operational risk and capital requirements.

-2010s Concentration in Permian Basin Increased focus on acquiring interests, primarily royalties and non-operated working interests, within the highly productive Delaware Basin, part of the broader Permian Basin.
+2010s Concentration in Permian Basin Increased focus on acquiring royalty and non-operated working interests in the highly productive Delaware Basin, part of the broader Permian Basin.

 Mexco Energy Corporation (MXC) Ownership Structure